-As at the date of this Statement the Board considers that four of the six directors are independent, namely, Mr M. Botha (Chairman), Mr H. Price, Ms Y. Broughton and Mr M. Potts.
-Neither Mr P. Sullivan (CEO up until 30 June 2015) nor Mr J. Welborn (CEO from 1 July 2015) are considered to be independent.
+As at 30 June 2018, the Board considered that four of the six directors were independent, namely, Mr M. Botha (Chairman), Mr H. Price, Ms Y. Broughton and Mr M. Potts.
+Neither Mr J. Welborn nor Mr P. Sullivan are considered to be independent.